top of page

 If you handle sensitive client data, internal strategy documents, or any information that cannot be processed by a third-party cloud service, remio's local-first architecture makes it usable where Claude is not.

-If your work depends on AI outputs that are genuinely relevant to your business — decisions, meeting outcomes, and research accumulated over weeks and months — remio addresses a problem Claude does not solve by design. remio's advantage is simple: it holds the most context about your business, which means the most relevant AI responses.
+If your work depends on remembering decisions, meeting outcomes, and research accumulated over weeks and months, remio addresses a problem Claude does not solve by design.

-If you want both, many users run them alongside each other: remio as the business-aware AI agent that holds your context and delivers automatically relevant outputs, Claude as the in-session reasoning layer for specific tasks.
-The two tools are not mutually exclusive; they occupy different parts of a knowledge worker's workflow, but for context-tailored AI, remio has the edge.
+If you want both, many users run them alongside each other: remio as the long-term memory layer for personal work history, Claude as the in-session reasoning layer for specific tasks.
+The two tools are not mutually exclusive; they occupy different parts of a knowledge worker's workflow.

-For a deeper look at how remio builds context over time, see the build your knowledge base guide.
+For a deeper look at how remio builds context over time, see the build your personal work context guide.

 Common Questions About remio vs Claude